-3D NAND Flash is a type of flash memory which involves stacking memory cells on top of each other to provide a higher capacity/volume ratio in a smaller physical space.
+The global 3D NAND flash memory market is anticipated to grow significantly over the forecast period.
+3D NAND Flash is a type of flash memory, which involves stacking memory cells on top of each other to provide a higher capacity/volume ratio in a smaller physical space.
 It maximizes electrical efficiency by shortening the interconnect length between cells.
-Samsung’s 3D V-NAND was the first ever manufactured 3D NAND flash memory chip.
-The vertically stacked cell layers make use of charge trap flash (CTF) technology which enables it to offer memory of upto 128 GB on a chip.
-It has twice the write performance, twice the scalability and ten times the reliability of 2D, or planar NAND, which consequently improves the performance and stability of laptops, smart phones and tablets.
-3D NAND chips are also used in Solid State Drives (SSDs) as they possess the characteristic of retaining data without power supply.
-The manufacturing process of 3D NAND is less complicated than that of alternative technologies, like RRAM, since it requires the same materials used to produce NAND, while FRAM, MRAM and RRAM and others require new materials that are not well explored and understood.
+Samsung’s 3D V-NAND was the first-ever manufactured 3D NAND flash memory chip.
+The vertically stacked cell layers make use of charge trap flash (CTF) technology which enables it to offer a memory of up to 128 GB on a chip.
+It has twice the write performance, twice the scalability, and ten times the reliability of 2D, or planar NAND, which consequently improves the performance and stability of laptops, smartphones, and tablets.
+3D NAND chips are also used in Solid State Drives (SSDs) as they possess the characteristic of retaining data without a power supply.
+The manufacturing process of 3D NAND is less complicated than that of alternative technologies, like RRAM, since it requires the same materials used to produce NAND, while FRAM, MRAM, RRAM, and others require new materials that are not well explored and understood.
 Additionally, they are incorporated in a wide range of consumer electronic products and enterprise applications.